Introduction

 How Does Burial Depth Influence Signal Integrity and Speed?

 - Thermal Stability: Fiber optic cables are sensitive to temperature variations.
 Shallow burial can expose them to extreme temperature changes, causing microbends that affect signal integrity.
-Deeper installation helps mitigate these temperature fluctuations.
+Deeper installation helps mitigate these fluctuations.

 To address these issues, consider the following best practices: